Why study philosophy at Taylor?

-At Taylor, we aren’t looking at just your next 4 years—we are looking at the impact you can make for God’s kingdom in the next 40+ years.
-U.S. News and World Report has ranked Taylor as Midwest’s #1 regional college for the last 7 years, and they stress our emphasis on teaching.
+At Taylor, we don't only care about your next 4 years—we care about your next 40+ and the impact you can make for God’s kingdom in that time.
 This is especially true in our philosophy program.

-We not only affirm the importance of the integration of faith and learning, but our professors also integrate their theological training in to your experience.
-All three of Taylor’s philosophy professors have seminary training, and two of them have seminary degrees.
+We not only affirm the importance of the integration of faith and learning, but our professors also integrate their theological training into your experience.
+All three of Taylor’s philosophy professors have seminary training, and two have seminary degrees.
 Their ability to weave together philosophical and theological insights is evident both in the classroom and in their scholarly publications.

 How can I be prepared for the secular world in business and law (for example) if I study philosophy at Taylor?

-We strengthen your faith and prepare you for service, regardless of what God calls you to doand where He calls you to do it.
-Philosophy graduates can follow complex lines of reasoning,see the various sides of an issue, and craft a thoughtful response.
-Our majors are wellequipped in the areas of logic, ethics, epistemology and Christian apologetics.
+We help strengthen your faith and prepare you for service, regardless of what God calls you to do and where He calls you to do it.
+Philosophy graduates can follow complex lines of reasoning, see the various sides of an issue, and craft a thoughtful response.
+Our majors are well-equipped in the areas of logic, ethics, epistemology, and Christian apologetics.

 What are my opportunities to grow professionally outside the classroom?

-One significant way you can practice and grow your philosophical skills is through our Ethics Bowl team.
-This is an intercollegiate debate competition with regional and national tournaments.
+You can practice and grow your philosophical skills is through our Ethics Bowl team which competes in regional and national intercollegiate debate tournaments.
 The Taylor Ethics Bowl team is one of the best in the region and recently advanced to the quarterfinals of the national competition.

 Along with Ethics Bowl, you can attend national meetings for the Association for Practical and Professional Ethics, Indiana Philosophical Association, and the Evangelical Philosophical Society, as well as regional conferences such as the Gospel Coalition and the Wheaton Theology Conference.